Kingston University library buildings are open for all our learners and the wider community.

-Please note, to help manage building capacity from Monday 23 May 2022 until 30 June 2022 – only Kingston University students, staff or invited guests are allowed to use our study desks / study areas.
+Please note: to help manage building capacity, from Monday 15 April until Sunday 2 June 2024 only Kingston University students, staff or invited guests are allowed to use our study desks / study areas.
 Visitors are welcome to view our buildings and use our cafes but not use study areas.

 Face coverings are a personal choice when in any library building.

 As a reference-only visitor, you can access print resources, for example, books, journals and use study spaces in the library abiding by the library policies, agreements and regulations.

 Students from schools and colleges are welcome but those under 16 must be accompanied by an adult.
 For more information, see our library services for visitors page.

 We do not offer any print or copy services to visitors or external library members.

 We cannot offer access to computing facilities or e-resources to external library members.

 Kingston University provides wireless internet access to visitors.
 For more details view our Information and Technology Services WiFi page.

 This information about the facilities available in our libraries is for special members and visitors.
 Current students will find information about computers, seminar rooms and graduate centres on My Kingston.

 There are different zones within our libraries so you can choose an area to suit the way you study.